wp-plugins/simple-social-buttons/readme.txt

 Want's more?
 Now you can change the **order of buttons** on your post!

 Let your visitors share your content with friends and let them **promote your blog**.
-Facebook, Google Plus and Twitter are the most popular social networks nowadays.
+Facebook, Google Plus, Pinterest and Twitter are the most popular social networks nowadays.
 Don't miss the opportunity, and help publish your content and links to those social media networks.

 Simple Social Buttons is currently in the following languages:

+- Danish
 - English
 - French
+- German
+- Lithuanian
 - Polish
-- German
 - Spanish
+- Thai
+- Slovak

 Feel free if you want to create a translation of this plugin.
 Contact me via e-mail or Twitter [@rabinek](https://twitter.com/rabinek "Paweł Rabinek on Twitter"), and I'll add your's translation to Simple Social Buttons.

-For more information about Wordpress and SEO, visit my [SEO Blog](http://blog.rabinek.pl "Paweł Rabinek - Blog SEO") (in polish).
+For more information about Wordpress and SEO, visit my [SEO Blog](http://www.rabinek.pl/ "Paweł Rabinek - Blog SEO") (in polish).
-Also check my new SEO tool [SEO Audit](http://www.seoptimer.com "Free SEO Audit tool").
+Also check my new SEO tool [Seoptimer - Website Review](http://www.seoptimer.com/ "Free SEO Audit tool").

 Big thanks for support in development of this plugin for:

-- Karol from [Liga BBVA](http://www.ligabbva.pl "Liga hiszpańska BBVA") for PHP developement
+- Karol from [Liga BBVA](http://www.ligabbva.pl/ "Liga hiszpańska BBVA") for PHP developement
-- Talem Technologies - [Pozycjonowanie Bydgoszcz](http://www.talem.eu "SEO Pozycjonowanie Bydgoszcz") for time and resources
+- Talem Technologies - [Pozycjonowanie Bydgoszcz](http://www.talem.eu/ "SEO Pozycjonowanie Bydgoszcz") for time and resources
 - See more thanks in FAQ section

 == Installation ==